IdozStubsy/idozstubsy.github.io/games/gamesdirectory.md

 ## Games Directory

-The Games Directory is being removed...
-If you would like to still see the directory, use this [link](https://raw.githubusercontent.com/IdozStubsy/idozstubsy.github.io/refs/heads/main/games/assets/archive/directoryarchive.md).
+The Games Directory is staying!
+Also some new games are coming...
+STAY TUNED!
+This Page is also getting revamped soon!

 **Want to search?
 Use your browsers find tool to search!**